BhagyeshPatil2004/Wind-Turbine-Defect-Detection-/README.md

-📌 #Automated Defect Detection in Wind Turbines using YOLOv8

-This project is an AI-powered defect detection system designed to identify structural flaws in wind turbines—such as cracks, corrosion, and surface wear—using computer vision and deep learning techniques.
-Built with YOLOv8, the system delivers real-time detection with 96%+ accuracy and integrates a cloud-based dashboard for remote monitoring and alerts.
+📌 Automated Defect Detection in Wind Turbines using YOLOv8 An AI-powered system for real-time defect detection in wind turbines using computer vision and deep learning.
+The solution identifies surface-level defects like cracks, corrosion, and wear using YOLOv8 and offers a cloud-integrated dashboard for visualization and alerting.

 🚀 Features
 🔍 Real-time defect detection using YOLOv8

-📷 High-resolution image input via static or drone cameras
+📷 High-res image input via static or drone cameras

-📊 Interactive Streamlit dashboard for visualization
+📊 Interactive dashboard built with Streamlit

-☁️ Cloud deployment (AWS/GCP) for remote access
+☁️ Cloud deployment on AWS/GCP for remote monitoring

-📧 Instant alerts via Email/SMS using SMTP & Twilio
+📧 Alerts via Email/SMS using SMTP and Twilio

-🧠 Trained on custom defect datasets with PyTorch
+🧠 Easy retraining on new defect types or domains

 🛠️ Tech Stack
-Python, OpenCV, PyTorch
+Languages & Frameworks: Python, OpenCV, PyTorch

-YOLOv8 (Ultralytics)
+Model: YOLOv8 (Ultralytics)

-Flask (API backend)
+Backend: Flask

-Streamlit (Dashboard)
+Frontend: Streamlit

+Cloud: AWS EC2, S3

-AWS EC2, S3, SMTP, Twilio
+Notifications: SMTP, Twilio

 🧪 Results
-Crack detection confidence: 97.2%

-Corrosion detection: 94.1%
+Accurate detection of various defects (cracks, corrosion, wear)

-Sub-2s image processing latency
+Real-time processing with low latency (~2s per image)

-Extensive testing across 5+ real-world scenarios
+Fully tested across diverse use cases

-📈 Scope & Adaptability
+📈 Adaptability
-Although tailored for wind turbines, the architecture is adaptable for:

-Automotive (paint/surface inspection)
+The system is modular and can be extended to other domains:

+🚗 Automotive (paint, surface defects)

-Textile (weaving faults)
+🧵 Textile (weaving faults, misprints)

-Infrastructure (bridge/building cracks)
+🏗 Infrastructure (bridge/building inspections)